na-na-hi/renget/archive/onaholesama.md

 # onaholesama's furshit
 ->![credit to Kazerad and Prequel Adventure](https://files.catbox.moe/ma62ey.gif)<-
 ***
-i like describing my bots in detail, so thats why they are mostly 700+ tokens each. most of my scenarios have (You) in an anthro world

-bots are tested on API claude and slaude, with gpt4 support on some of them
+bots are tested on API claude 1.3, with gpt4 support on some of them

 bot ideas are usually from requests in the thread and characters from short stories